kmizuta/netwatcher/readme.md

 	       -p Time (in seconds) to pause before evaluating a network change to allow interfaces to settle -o Disables optimization test (i.e. don't check if configd trigger was due to new interface/ip combo)

 	./setup -r -t 0 -p 5
 	Do you want to watch for wired ethernet connections? (y/n) y Do you want to enable flight mode?
-(Turns off Wi-Fi if not connected) (y/n) nDo you want to change your status in Messages when your connection changes? (y/n) y
-	Modify /Users/dfelicia/.netwatcherrc to change the status messages Enter the name of your work printer or "none" to disable this feature
+(Turns off Wi-Fi if not connected) (y/n) n Do you want to change your status in Messages when your connection changes? (y/n) y Modify /Users/dfelicia/.netwatcherrc to change the status messages Enter the name of your work printer or "none" to disable this feature
 	[ Enter = XEROX WorkCentre 4250 ]: